Skip to main content

 BTS Arirang comeback 2026: Album, Netflix concert, documentary and how to watch in Singapore

-K-pop superstars BTS will release their highly anticipated album, Arirang, on Mar 20.
-RM, Suga, J-Hope, Jin, Jungkook, V and Jimin will then embark on the Arirang world tour from Apr 9.
+K-pop superstars BTS released their highly anticipated album, Arirang, on Mar 20.
+RM, Suga, J-Hope, Jin, Jungkook, V and Jimin then embarked on the Arirang world tour from Apr 9.

 BTS Arirang comeback 2026: Album, Netflix concert, documentary and how to watch in Singapore